Sex assignment: History

 Before the 1950s, assignment was based almost entirely on the appearance of the external genitalia.
 Although physicians recognized that there were conditions in which the apparent secondary sexual characteristics could develop contrary to the person's sex, and conditions in which the gonadal sex did not match that of the external genitalia, their ability to understand and diagnose such conditions in infancy was too poor to attempt to predict future development in most cases.
 In the 1950s, endocrinologists developed a basic understanding of the major intersex conditions such as congenital adrenal hyperplasia (CAH), androgen insensitivity syndrome, and mixed gonadal dysgenesis.
 The discovery of cortisone allowed survival of infants with severe CAH for the first time.
 New hormone tests and karyotypes allowed more confident diagnosis in infancy and prediction of future development.

 Sex assignment became more than choosing a sex of rearing, but also began to include surgical treatment.
 Undescended testes could be retrieved.
 A greatly enlarged clitoris could be amputated to the usual size, but attempts to create a penis were unsuccessful.
 John Money and others controversially believed that children were more likely to develop a gender identity that matched sex of rearing than might be determined by chromosomes, gonads, or hormones.
 The resulting medical model was termed the "Optimal gender model".
+Historical accounts indicate that the development of sex-assignment surgery further reinforced the idea that sex could be medically constructed and permanently fixed, with surgical intervention functioning as a means of establishing legally recognized sex status.